SRMLabHUST/QC-STORM/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU LESSER GENERAL PUBLIC LICENSE for more details.

 You should have received a copy of the GNU LESSER GENERAL PUBLIC LICENSE along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+For more questions, pleast contact Prof. Zhenli-Huang at "leo@mail.hust.edu.cn".